Skip to main content

 Jaw Injury

 Experiencing face or head trauma during a car accident can result in a jaw injury, including temporomandibular joint (TMJ) disorder.
-Such an injury to the jaw can cause tinnitus, possibly due to the close proximity of the jaw to the inner ear.
+Such an injury to the jaw can cause tinnitus, possibly due to the proximity of the jaw to the inner ear.

 If a ringing noise or other sound in your ear is accompanied by jaw pain or difficulty opening and closing your mouth, you may have a personal injury with damage to the TMJ.